Can You Eat Goat Cheese During Pregnant? Safety & Benefits

 Easy To Digest

 Goat cheese is easier to digest.
 One reason is that goat milk’s fat globules are smaller than cow milk’s.
-This difference may make it easier for pregnant people to digest, as smaller fat globules are generally more accessible for the digestive system to break down.
+The digestive system can more easily break down smaller fat globules.

 Goat milk and, consequently, goat cheese typically contain lower lactose levels than cow milk products.
-Lactose is the sugar in milk that some people have difficulty digesting due to lactose intolerance.
-If you are lactose intolerant, the lower lactose levels in goat cheese can make it more tolerable.
+Lactose is the sugar in milk that some people have difficulty digesting due to intolerance.
+This is important to keep in mind if you’re lactose intolerant.

-A healthy gut flora supported by probiotics can strengthen the immune system, potentially reducing the risk of infections and promoting overall immune health.
-Probiotics have been studied for their potential to alleviate symptoms of digestive disorders like diarrhea and constipation.
+A healthy gut also translates to a stronger immune system.
+Probiotics have been studied for their potential to alleviate symptoms of digestive disorders like diarrhea and constipation, too.

 Heart Health

-Goat cheese contains beneficial fats that can contribute to heart health, primarily through its composition of fatty acids.
+Goat cheese includes beneficial fats that can benefit the heart, primarily through its composition of fatty acids.
 Compared to cow’s milk cheese, goat cheese contains more medium-chain fatty acids.

-MCFAs are metabolized differently in the body than long-chain fatty acids found in many other dairy products.
-They are more easily absorbed so that they can be utilized for energy rather than stored as fat.
-This characteristic can help manage weight and reduce the risk of cardiovascular diseases associated with weight gain.Also, while not as abundant as in fatty fish or certain seeds, some goat cheeses may contain small amounts of omega-3 fatty acids.
-Omega-3s are known to be beneficial for heart health.
+Compared to long-chain fatty acids found in many other dairy products, MCFAs are more easily absorbed so they can be utilized for energy rather than stored as fat.
+This helps with weight management and reduces the related risk of cardiovascular concerns.

 What Cheese To Avoid When Pregnant?

-Unpasteurized cheeses: Cheeses made from unpasteurized or raw milk should be avoided during pregnancy.
-These include many soft cheeses such as Brie, Camembert, blue cheese, queso fresco, and certain types of goat cheese unless explicitly labeled as pasteurized.
+- Unpasteurized cheeses: Cheeses from unpasteurized milk or raw milk like Brie, Camembert, blue cheese, queso fresco, and certain types of goat cheese are a no-no.

-Mold-ripened cheeses: Cheeses with a mold-ripened rind, such as Brie and Camembert, should be avoided unless made with pasteurized milk.
-Their moist environment can harbor listeria bacteria.
+- Mold-ripened cheeses: Cheeses with a mold-ripened rind should be avoided unless made with pasteurized milk.

-Blue-veined cheeses: Blue-veined cheeses like Roquefort, Gorgonzola, and Danish blue should be avoided unless made from pasteurized milk.
-Due to their production process, these cheeses are also prone to listeria contamination.
+- Blue-veined cheeses: Roquefort, Gorgonzola, and Danish blue should be avoided unless made from pasteurized milk.

 - Always check labels to ensure that cheeses are made from pasteurized milk.